African Americans in the United States Congress: The modern era

 It was not until after passage by Congress of the Voting Rights Act of 1965, the result of years of effort on the part of African Americans and allies in the Civil Rights Movement, that black people within the Southern states recovered their ability to exercise their rights to vote and to live with full civil rights.
-Legal segregation ended.
-Accomplishing voter registration and redistricting to implement the sense of the law took more time.
+While legal segregation ended, accomplishing voter registration and redistricting to implement the sense of the law took more time.

 On January 3, 1969, Shirley Chisholm was sworn as the nation's first African-American congresswoman.
 Two years later, she became one of the 13 founding members of the Congressional Black Caucus.

 Until 1992, most black House members were elected from inner-city districts in the North and West: New York City, Newark, New Jersey, Philadelphia, Baltimore, Chicago, Cleveland, Detroit, St. Louis and Los Angeles all elected at least one black member.
 Following the 1990 census, Congressional districts needed to be redrawn due to the population shifts of the country.
-Various federal court decisions resulted in states' creating districts to provide for some where the majority of the population were African Americans, rather than gerrymandering to exclude black majorities.
+Various federal court decisions resulted in states redistricting to provide some districts where the majority of the population was composed of African Americans, rather than gerrymandering to exclude black majorities.

-Historically, both parties have used gerrymandering to gain political advantage, by drawing districts to favor their own party.
-In this case, some districts were created to link widely separated black communities.
+Both parties have used gerrymandering to gain political advantage by drawing districts to favor their own party.
+Some districts were created to link widely separated black communities.
 As a result, several black Democratic members of the House were elected from new districts in Alabama, Florida, rural Georgia, rural Louisiana, North Carolina, South Carolina and Virginia for the first time since Reconstruction.
 Additional black-majority districts were also created in this way in California, Maryland and Texas, thus increasing the number of black-majority districts.

 The creation of black-majority districts was a process supported by both parties.
 The Democrats saw it as a means of providing social justice, as well as connecting easily to black voters who had been voting Democratic for decades.
 The Republicans believed they gained by the change, as many of the Democratic voters were moved out of historically Republican-majority districts.
 By 2000, other demographic and cultural changes resulted in the Republican Party holding a majority of white-majority House districts.

 Since the 1940s, when decades of the Great Migration resulted in millions of African Americans having migrated from the South, no state has had a majority of African-American residents.
-Nine African Americans have served in the Senate since the 1940s: Edward W. Brooke, a Republican from Massachusetts; Carol Moseley Braun, Barack Obama, and Roland Burris (appointed to fill a vacancy), all Democrats from Illinois; Tim Scott (initially appointed to fill a vacancy, but later elected), a Republican from South Carolina; Mo Cowan (appointed to fill a vacancy), a Democrat from Massachusetts; Cory Booker, a Democrat from New Jersey, Kamala Harris, a Democrat from California and Raphael Warnock a Democrat from Georgia.
+Nine African Americans have served in the Senate since the 1940s: Edward W. Brooke, a Republican from Massachusetts; Carol Moseley Braun, Barack Obama and Roland Burris (appointed to fill a vacancy), all Democrats from Illinois; Tim Scott (initially appointed to fill a vacancy, but later elected), a Republican from South Carolina; Mo Cowan (appointed to fill a vacancy), a Democrat from Massachusetts; Cory Booker, a Democrat from New Jersey; Kamala Harris, a Democrat from California; and Raphael Warnock, a Democrat from Georgia.